hyperledger-labs/fabric-smart-client/samples/fabric/iou/README.md

 To shut down the networks, just press CTRL-c.

-if you want to restart the networks after the shutdown, you can just re-run the above command.
+If you want to restart the networks after the shutdown, you can just re-run the above command.
 If you don't delete the `./testdata` directory, the network will be started from the previous state.

+Before restarting the networks, one can modify the business views to add new functionalities, to fix bugs, and so on.
+Upon restarting the networks, the new business views will be available.
+Later on, we will see an example of this.

 ### Invoke the business views